I’ve devised a few simple rules that saved me from scammers.

 I never ever send money to someone I have not physically met.

 The amount of money does not matter.
 I won’t send five bucks any more than a thousand dollars.
-I’ll note here that sending gift cards amount to the same as sending money.
+I’ll note here that sending gift cards is the same as sending money.

 This rule is a minimum.
 What I mean here is that this rule does not entail that once we’ve met, I open up my wallet for their demands.
 It will take whatever time it takes for me to open up my wallet.
 However, we have to first meet before I consider any money transfer.